openstack/neutron/doc/source/devref/rpc_callbacks.rst

-Neutron already has a callback system [link-to: callbacks.rst] for in-process resource callbacks where publishers and subscribers are able to publish, subscribe and extend resources.
+Neutron already has a callback system [link-to: callbacks.rst] for in-process resource callbacks where publishers and subscribers are able to publish and subscribe for resource events.

 This system is different, and is intended to be used for inter-process callbacks, via the messaging fanout mechanisms.